 The Hoosier National Forest, in the hills of south central Indiana, provides a wide mix of opportunities and resources for people to enjoy.
 Rolling hills, back-country trails, and rural crossroad communities make this 202,000-acre forest a favorite!

-Hoosier National Forest has 27 different trail systems (over 260 miles of trails) varying from .8 miles to 48.7 miles to provide resources for both day hikers and backpackers alike.
-For information on hiking trails, biking trails, horse riding, camping, fishing, and more visit http://www.fs.usda.gov/recmain/hoosier/recreation.
+Spreading across 9 counties, Hoosier National Forest has 27 different trail systems (over 260 miles of trails) varying from .8 miles to 48.7 miles to provide resources for both day hikers and backpackers alike.
+For information on hiking trails, biking trails, horse riding, camping, fishing, and more visit https://www.fs.usda.gov/recmain/hoosier/recreation.